imm-llc/s3-sftp/README.md

 All development and testing thusfar has been performed on macOS Mojave.

+### Logging

+I've built in a remote logging feature so you are alerted when an upload succeeds or fails.
+If you don't want to log anything, you'll need to (at the very least):

+Remove the `GetAuthToken` function.

+Change the call to `self.GetAuthToken()` in `GetRegion` to `self.GetBucket()`.

+Remove the `self.AUTH_TOKEN` variable in the `UI` function.

+Define `LOG_LOCATION` as a blackhole.
+127.0.0.1 should work.
+The logging function is a `try/except` block.
+It _should_ error silently if it can't connect.

+Of course, the clean way to remove logging is perform the above steps, remove the `try/except` blocks, and remove the logging variables in lines 45-47ish.

+If you _do_ want to set up remote logging, you're in luck.
+I wrote a logging server in Go.

+### logging-server.go

+High level:

+Posts to Slack when there are success or failures with the app.

+In Depth:

+Coming soon but I want to go home today.

 ### IAM Permissions

 This application is written with the intention of allowing someone, say, a client, to upload objects to S3.
 As such, they need permission to `PutObject` on their bucket.